 Duties and taxes imposed by the Victorian Government are administered by the State Revenue Office Victoria.
-Many of these have been abolished as a result of the introduction of the GST.
+Many of these have been abolished as a result of the introduction of the Goods and Services Tax (GST).

 Payroll tax and other business taxes, and related expenses, are deductible from assessable income for income tax purposes, if you can establish a link between the expenses and your income-producing activities.

 Payroll tax is payable under the Payroll Tax Act 2007 (Vic).
 It is paid by employers on their employees’ remuneration, whether in cash or otherwise, where the employer’s total wage bill exceeds a threshold amount.

 The Duties Act 2000 (Vic) imposes duty on certain types of transactions.
 This Act remains a complex area of law and is not dealt with at length here.

 Certain types of agreements cannot be enforced unless they are put into writing and stamp duty is paid.
 Although the rate of duty is often low, the total charge can be considerable.

 The Victorian Government imposes stamp duty on the following types of transactions: